 A token, like the gibberish cited above, has no real value except as a place holder.
 Mobile services like Apple Pay, Samsung Pay, and Google Pay currently tokenize mobile transactions so that the actual credit card number stays secure with them; the merchant sees a randomized number standing in for the specific transaction.
 Any large database can also use tokens, replacing annual sales or budget figures with placeholder data.

-The main point behind the GDPR is to reduce the number of large data breaches in the EU.
+The main point behind the General Data Protection Regulation is to reduce the number of large data breaches in the EU.
 Should an organization experience a data breach, one that exposes information on any EU citizen, that event must be reported to the supervisory authority within the first 72 hours.
 Individuals may then be notified if personal risk is determined.

 Breach disclosures do not have to include individuals if the data is properly encrypted or pseudonymized.
 The idea here is that without the key, the attacker won’t be able to decrypt the stolen data.
 This is like data breach laws in the United States.
 However, the laws vary and don’t exist in every state.
 At the moment, only 48 states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands have laws.
 California’s data breach law is considered the strictest in terms of disclosure to affected customers.

-The GDPR also requires that enterprises adopt data protection designed into the development of business processes for products and services.
-The data protection by design and by default section of the GDPR requires that privacy settings must be set at high levels throughout the lifecycle of handling any customer data.
+The General Data Protection Regulation also requires that enterprises adopt data protection designed into the development of business processes for products and services.
+The data protection by design and by default section of the GDPR requires that privacy settings must be set at high levels throughout the life cycle of handling any customer data.

 A document by ENISA (the European Union Agency for Network and Information Security) describes some best practices for data protection by default.
 For example, encryption and decryption must be done locally, not in the cloud.
 This also keeps the keys with the data owner, and not a third party.

-The risk to organizations not following the GDPR is non-trivial.
+The risk to organizations not following the General Data Protection Regulation is nontrivial.
 Organizations in breach of GDPR can be fined up to 4% of annual global turnover or €20 million (whichever is greater).
 Also note that the “cloud” will not be exempt from the penalties.

 Penalties can also be assessed for not having privacy by design, or notifying the supervisory authority of a data breach within the proscribed time period.

-The GDPR is just one of many models.
+The General Data Protection Regulation is just one of many models.
 As security is always a moving target, changes in the threat landscape tomorrow will require new models.
 As a baseline, there is always still room for improvement.
 What’s interesting is that U.S. companies like Amazon and Google are already abiding by the existing EU directive, and must abide by the new regulation starting in May 2018.
 So why aren’t they pushing for similar standards in the United States and in other markets?